 Center for scientific review: Resources, including videos, that gives an inside look at how scientists from across the country review NIH grant applications for scientific and technical merit.

-All about grants: podcasts from NIH- A series of podcasts from the NIH Office of Extramural Research (OER) provides insights on grant topies for investigators, fellows, students, resesarch administrators, and others.
+All about grants: podcasts from NIH: A series of podcasts from the NIH Office of Extramural Research (OER) provides insights on grant topics for investigators, fellows, students, research administrators, and others.
 Transcripts of the presentations also are available. new topics continue to be made available.

-NIH application samples and examples NIAID provides all NIH applicants with access to a few funded NIH applications and notable examples of application sections which have comments added that can be used as models for new proposals.
+Sample NIH applications: NIAID provides all NIH applicants with access to a few funded NIH applications and notable examples of application sections which have comments added that can be used as models for new proposals.

-NSF proposal and award policies and procedures: Book of all policies and procedures related to NSF proposals and grants.
+NSF Proposal and Award Policies and Procedures Guide: Book of all policies and procedures related to NSF proposals and grants.